alamart/kobe/README.md

 # Kobe-List
 Make it swish like kobe with this list of interesting things to explore.
-Inspired by [`awesome-machine-learning`](https://github.com/josephmisiti/awesome-machine-learning), Inspired by [`awesome-php`](https://github.com/ziadoz/awesome-php)
+Inspired by [`awesome-machine-learning`](https://github.com/josephmisiti/awesome-machine-learning), Inspired by [`awesome-php`](https://github.com/ziadoz/awesome-php).

+You'll find resources and references to:
+* Improve your coding skills, your machine learning knowledge
+* Prepare yourself to pass job interviews
+* Simply begin in the programming world.
 #### Coding Skills